 MANPU 2024

-The 6th International Workshop on
+The 6th International IAPR Workshop on

 coMics ANalysis, Processing and Understanding